How to make a family tree chart

 A family tree is a visual representation of a person’s lineage, tracing relationships to common ancestors.
 Visually similar to an org chart, this diagram is usually presented in a tree structure starting with one individual as the root.
 From the root, lines representing branches terminate in boxes representing leaves.
 Each leaf represents individual family members with information such as birth, marriage, and death dates.

 A family tree diagram or genealogy chart makes it easy to record the people, places, and events that make up your family history and then share it with others.
-Learn how to draw a family tree (or get started faster with a few examples of family trees).

 Why create a family tree?